WHAT IS TRANSCRANIAL MaGNETIC STIMULATION?

 While not technically considered a medication by the FDA, l-methylfolate (Deplin) has proven successful in treating depression.
 It is categorized as a medical food or nutraceutical, requires a prescription and is the active form of a B-vitamin called folate.
 L-methylfolate helps regulate the neurotransmitters that control moods

-What to expect from Transcranial Magnetic Stimulation?
+What to expect from TMS?

 Transcranial Magnetic Stimulation is a great alternative for patients who haven’t seen results from anti-depressants.